 What to Do If You’re Self-Employed and Need Social Security Disability in California

 Navigating Social Security Disability as a self-employed individual can be more complex than for traditional employees.
-In Self-Employed SSD California cases, proving your income and work history is crucial to getting approval.
+In California’s SSDI for self-employed workers cases, proving your income and work history is crucial to getting approval.

 This article explains how self-employed workers can qualify for Social Security Disability, what documentation is required, and how a lawyer can guide you through the process.